Gmork-Tech/retcon/README.md

 ## Project Goals
 This project aims to provide an all-in-one solution for managing runtime feature flags as well as simple non-sensitive configuration parameters.
 It is designed to be self-contained, requiring only a small amount of persistent storage to hold an embedded H2 database, however it could be configured with an external SQL database instead.

 Configuration changes are pushed to clients via websocket so that client polling is not needed.
+Clients should cache configuration data such that integrating RetCon should not slow the performance of critical tasks that expect configuration to be readily available in memory.

 ## Cool Things You Can Do!
 Here's a quick list of cool things you can do with RetCon!